-8.5.1 A range of kinetic impact projectiles are used to stop violent individuals as a less-lethal alternative to metal-jacketed ammunition.
-Various names are used to describe kinetic impact projectiles including rubber bullets, plastic bullets, baton rounds, and attenuating energy projectiles.
-Their design ranges from rubber-coated steel projectiles of small calibre to large diameter (37mm or 40mm) plastic or rubber projectiles which may or may not have an energy attenuation mechanism typically formed by a soft nose (e.g. the Attenuating Energy Projectile).94
+8.5.1 A range of kinetic impact projectiles are used to tackle violent individuals, including as a less-lethal alternative to lethal ammunition discharged by firearms.
+Various names are used to describe kinetic impact projectiles such as rubber bullets, plastic bullets, impact rounds, baton rounds, bean bags, and attenuating energy projectiles.